Spydirwebb/django/django_next/README.md

 1/4 - 27:41 in video 3.
 Navbar done
 1/5 - video 3 done.
 API call working.
-Still not 100 sure how to work with material ui and next 1/6 - 17:57 in video 4. slug template created. 'styled' working better in this component
+Still not 100 sure how to work with material ui and next 1/6 - 17:57 in video 4. slug template created. 'styled' working better in this component 1/7 - 26:40 in video 4. finally got filter to work correctly on getServerSideProps